Xainza County: Geography

 The capital lies at Naktsang Town or Xainza.
 The county covers an area of 25546 km2.
-Until recent times the County extended all the way from the borders of Xinjiang in the north to the Brahmaputra River in the south, covering a larger area than the United Kingdom.
+Until recent times the County extended all the way from the borders of Xinjiang in the north to the Yarlung Tsangpo River in the south, covering a larger area than the United Kingdom.
 It has since been split into two, Shentsa (Xainza) County and the new Nyima County to the east.

 "In this region there are 67 lakes, including some of Tibet's largest: Serling, Dangra Yutso, Ngangtse-tso, Kering-tso, Taktse-tse and Uru-tso.
 In the northeast there are a number of 6,000 m peaks including Purok Gangri 6482 m and Norla Gangri 6136 m, not to mention the Kunlun mountains on the Xinjiang border further north.
 The entire northern region forms part of the Jangtang Nature Reserve.
 Ten large salt fields testify to the importance of this region for the traditional trading commodity of the Jangtang Plateau."

 Lakes in close proximity to the main town are Geren Lake, Mujiu Lake, Anzi Lake, Guomang Lake, Cuo'e and Ziguii Lake, Wuru Lake, Siling Lake and Bangecuo.
 With an area of 1865 km2, Siling Lake is the second largest saltwater lake in the northern Tibetan Plateau and forms part of the Siling Co National Nature Reserve (also Selincuo Reserve or Xainza Nature Reserve).
 The 400000 ha reserve was established in 1993 and contains significant populations of black-necked cranes and some 120 species of birds in total.
 Tibetan sheep, wild donkey, argali, snow leopards, bar-headed goose, etc., also inhabit the county.